Marvel’s Black Panther Starring Andy Serkis. . .Wait, What?

 IMDB was created by a guy from Greater Manchester named Colin Needham.
 He was an engineer working at Hewlett-Packard when he creates the internet bulletin board for movie information and when the internet took off IMDB grew with it.
 I know how a database message board works, and how data is organized in it.
 So maybe someone messed up the sort of the Cast list, or maybe someone thinks Andy Serkis is the shits.
 No matter what the rationale the shit looks and is racist.
 Let’s stop pretending these things aren’t what they are and learn that this is our reality and take proactive action to account for it.
 I don’t care if IMDB corrects it because they shouldn’t have gotten it wrong in the first place.
 Too often black people treat racism like a clumsy child you tolerate.
 “He didn’t mean it, he’s special.”
 We don’t’ want to call things racist because white people get insulted by the implication or outright accusation of racism.
 You know how to avoid being accused of being racist?
 Don’t do racist shit.
 How hard is this?

-The man in the Starbucks was right in so many ways.
+The man in the Starbucks was right, in every way, when he said: “Man, Hollywood so white.”
 The first Oscar was given out in 1929 during Jim Crow.
 Hollywood was created in 1853, 12 full years before slavery ended.
-The bulk of Hollywood movies with black people in them have been racist, insulting, dehumanizing and throughout this process, we have been given excuses.
+The bulk of Hollywood movies with black people in them have been racist, insulting, dehumanizing and, throughout its history, we have been given what amounts to excuses.
 I argue that it’s time black people stop being surprised and shocked.
 Seeing how the white-own IMDB listed the stars of Marvel’s Black Panther movie might annoy the shit out of me because it makes no sense on any level.
 But it doesn’t surprise me.
 Because there’s a clear history and considering who the president is and what kind of monsters support him it’s par for the course of a country founded by a bunch of white people screaming about freedom while keeping human beings as property.
-It doesn’t matter if it’s 2017, this type of shit hasn’t changed since white people first came up with the whole racism thing, and, IMO, it isn’t going to any time soon.
+It doesn’t matter if it’s 2017, this type of shit hasn’t changed since white people first came up with the whole racism thing, and, IMO, it isn’t going to anytime soon.